Italy in February

 February is a big month in Italy in terms of festivals.
 The best known celebration is certainly Carnevale, although it is far from being the only one.

-Carnevale is celebrated all over the country, but the best known place for enjoying it is certainly Venice.
+Carnevale is celebrated all over the country, but the best known place for enjoying is certainly Venice.
 However, keep in mind hotels get booked months in advance and rates tend to be very high.
 If you're serious about going to Venice around Carnival time, it is advisable you book well in advance to give yourself the chance to take advantage of early bird offers on rates and packages.
-Carnival takes place 40 days before Easter so the exact dates vary each year.
+Carnival takes place a couple of weeks before the beginning of Lent, so the exact dates vary each year.
 Celebrations last for a few weeks, with Venice and Viareggio being considered by many favorite destinations.
 Every part of Italy celebrates Carnival in different ways, some with uniquely themed parades, others with peculiar habits, such as orange throwing competitions.

 Celebrations in Venice reach their climax on the last night of the Carnevale, with grand fireworks simbolizing the end of the holiday and the beginning of Lent.
-A mask parade is held in St. Mark's Square in Venice and there is also a small carnival for children which take place in the district of Cannaregio.
+A mask parade is held in St. Mark's Square and there is also a small Carnival for children, which take place in the district of Cannaregio.

-Another popular Carnevale destination is Viareggio, which is located along the coast of Tuscany.
+Another popular Carnevale destination is Viareggio, a town along the coast of Tuscany, in Versilia.
 The carnival in Viareggio is known for its famous, giant mannequins.
 During the festival, papier maché creatures and floats are paraded on the Sundays before Shrove Tuesday, and even after that.
 These parades are so special and unique that an admission fee has to be paid to view them.
 Many concerts, cultural events, festivals and even charming costume balls are organized during the season.
 Even the restaurants in Viareggio have a special menu for Carnevale.

 Other Events in February